Philosophy: an Introduction

 Please use our subscription page to register your interest, and we will keep you updated on all relevant information and news about subjects you have chosen.

-Philosophy teaches us how to question the familiar, challenge the conventional, and better understand the world around us.
 Taking a thematic approach, this course will examine some of the principal issues in philosophy: art and society; knowledge and scepticism; perception; realism and scientific objectivity; language and thought; values and responsibilities; existence and God.
 No previous knowledge of philosophy will be assumed.

 Who is this course for?